shubham-sudo/TriantaEna/README.txt

 4) The Suit is an enum used for defining all the 52 Deck Card Suits.
 5) Deck is a Generic class which extends any Card class or its child classes.
 6) Bank is a class which takes care of all the transactions for the player happening in the game.
+   The balance can go to negative for any one round.
+The player won't be able to play in next round.
 7) Game is an interface which gives and interface to any Game child class

 Now How the Trianta Ena Game formed with the above structure